oanda/apidocs/v1/orders.md

 <!--* **type**: entry (default), or limit (More about order types) -->

 expiry
-: _Required_ If order type is not 'market'.
+: _Required_ If order type is 'limit', 'stop', or 'marketIfTouched'.
 UTC Time (in RFC3339 Format) when order expires

 price
-: _Required_ If order type is not 'market'.
+: _Required_ If order type is 'limit', 'stop', or 'marketIfTouched'.
 Price where order is set to trigger at

 lowerBound
 : _Optional_ Minimum execution price